BenTaylorPublic/screeps/README.md

         Like another rally flag, but they wait until they're all there Once they're all there, they all renew and head to rally flag They wait again at the rally flag

-Marketing logic (will be at empire level)
-    Price history
-    Buy/sell logic

 PowerScav
     Use ScavengeController